maximus-21/self-correct-physics-rl/README.md

 6. **Training**: Both attempts' log-probabilities are used in the RL loss, weighted by the reward of Attempt 2 and regularized by KL divergence.

-## Hardware Requirements

-- Minimum: 2x GPUs with 24GB VRAM (e.g., RTX 3090/4090) for 3B parameter models with LoRA
-- Recommended: 2x A100 40GB for comfortable training with the hybrid engine

 ## Citation